 - 4.4.24.
 The exception allowed via NPPF paragraph 154d relates to "the replacement of a building, provided the new building is in the same use and not materially larger than the one it replaces". - 4.4.25.
 For the avoidance of doubt: 'building' in the context of paragraph 154d can be residential or non-residential - 4.4.26.
 As the new building must be in the same use NPPF Paragraph 154d does not apply where the proposal involves a change of use, for example the replacement of an agricultural barn to a dwelling - 4.4.27.
 There is no definition in the NPPF of what constitutes "materially larger".
 The Oxford English dictionary defines "materially" as "to a material or important extent; significantly, substantially, considerably". - 4.4.28.
 As with proposals to extend and/or alter buildings in the Green Belt (NPPF Paragraph 154c) there is no defined amount by which a building's size might increase before it is deemed materially larger.
 Consistent with the guidance given in paragraph 4.4.21 above, no direct comparison should be made with Local Plan Policy 25 for the reasons previously stated. - 4.4.29.
 Assessing "materially larger" will be a matter of judgement based on the evidence of each case.
 Proposals should be of a similar scale to the building being replaced, the principle being the lower the increase the better.
 Appeal decisions have concluded that volumetric increases of 10% have been deemed inappropriate; even small increases could result in development which is materially larger than that which it replaces.
 If a replacement building is materially larger than the building it is replacing, very special circumstances will be required. - 4.4.30.
 If the building has been demolished prior to the application, then there is technically nothing existing to replace and so NPPF paragraph 154d will not apply.
 For something to be considered as a replacement, the element that it replaces must exist at the time the replacement development is considered.
-Technically, in such situations, and when the site meets the NPPF Annex's definition of being 'previously developed land', proposals may be more likely of being considered not-inappropriate via the separate exception allowed under NPPF Paragraph 154g (see below).
+Technically, in such situations, and when the site meets the NPPF Annex's definition of being 'previously'

-&lt;sup>34 Reference: APP/C2741/W/19/3242886 (planninginspectorate.gov.uk)
+&lt;sup>33 Reference: APP/C2741/W/19/3242886 (planninginspectorate.gov.uk)

-&lt;sup>35 Reference: APP/J1915/W/20/3254917 (planninginspectorate.gov.uk)
+&lt;sup>34 Reference: APP/J1915/W/20/3254917 (planninginspectorate.gov.uk)